 TruRace gives more runners a meaningful race within the race.

-Instead of asking runners to show up for another event, TruRace adds a competitive layer to races they already want to do—using matched heats, prize opportunities, and a membership model built for recurring competition.
+Instead of asking runners to show up for another event, TruRace adds a competitive layer to races they already want to do—using matched heats, prize opportunities, leaderboards, and a membership model built to give runners at every level a real chance to compete to win.

 The race within the race